 Relationships within the school community are based on mutual respect and trust so that all members have confidence and trust in each other.

-THE MANAGEMENT AND STAFF OF SCOIL CHOCA NAOFA do not tolerate or condone bullying of any form or at any level of the school community.
+The Management and Staff of Scoil Chóca Naofa do not tolerate or condone bullying of any form or at any level of the school community

-ANTI-BULLYING POLICY
+ANTI-BULLYING POLICY 2024-2025

 In accordance with the requirements of the Education (Welfare) Act 2000 and the Code of Behaviour guidelines issued by the NEWB, the Board of Management of Scoil Chóca Naofa has adopted the following anti-bullying policy within the framework of the school's overall code of behaviour.
 This policy fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post-Primary Schools, which were published in September 2013.
 This policy supersedes all previous Anti-Bullying policy documents published by the Board.
+The Board acknowledges the DES intention to roll out Bí Cinnealta to all schools in 2025.
+The staff will complete the first of 3 days training in this area in the coming acadmic year 2024-2025